Client Asset Management Platform (CAMP)

 Now, when an alert populates the alerts module at the top of the page, the advisor will be able to click on the alarm which anchor links to the book of business where the relevant data is highlighted.

-However, advisors said they want to go to the deepest level of data possible — the portfolio data page the book data pulls from.
+However, advisors said they want to go to the deepest level of data possible — the portfolio data page that the book data pulls from.
 To solve this, I proposed converting all table cells into links to the relevant portfolio pages, allowing advisors to see underlying portfolio data in two clicks.

 advisor flow: book of business alerts → book of business module → underlying portfolio data (two clicks)